 Patients freed of pain want to give back—and in a big way.
 I have a patient who is paraplegic from an unfortunate series of events surrounding her spine surgery.
 Using the book, Forgive for Good made a tremendous impact on her outlook, mood, and pain.
 After she embraced true forgiveness her overwhelming urge was to help others in wheelchairs whom were suffering from chronic pain.
 She is now happier in a wheelchair than she was walking, anxious, and angry.

-I have a few suggestions to consider that might help you formulate your own ideas of how to give back.
+I have a few suggestions to consider, which might help you formulate your own ideas of how to give back.

 - Remain committed to your own journey.